Publishing Model

 Distribution

-Having our own bookstore is a tremendous feat.
+As of 2025, we’ve launched our own online store at lostislandpress.com, made possible by our printing partners around the globe.
+Few publishers run their own stores, and having one is a tremendous feat.
 If a reader buys a book on Barnes & Noble, Barnes & Noble takes a cut.
 But if a reader buys on our own website, we take home the full profit, earning our authors extra royalties at no additional cost to the customer.

 Marketing